PropEnc: A Property Encoder for Graph Neural Networks: Related Work

+A further strategy is the construction of multi-centrality feature vectors, combining various centrality scores into a singular feature vector for each node \cite{parkes2021network,said2024improving}.
+This combined approach aims to exploit the complementary strengths of different centrality metrics, yielding a holistic representation of node importance \cite{henderson2012rolx,chen2019exploiting}.
 These methodologies are primarily categorized under structural properties.
-In addition, there have been efforts to incorporate positional encoding schemes, such as the generation of random features using distributions determined by random seeds, to represent nodes in a high-dimensional space.
-Although these random encodings do not directly reflect the relative positions of the nodes, they can aid GNNs in implicitly learning node positions \cite{cui2022positional}.
-Furthermore, certain studies have explored the generation of random features in the form of unique one-hot vectors for each node, which bears resemblance to random initialization methods \cite{errica2019fair,you2019position}.
+In addition, there have been efforts to incorporate positional encoding schemes, such as the generation of random features \cite{errica2019fair,you2019position} using distributions determined by random seeds, to represent nodes in a high-dimensional space.
+Although these random encoding do not directly reflect the relative positions of the nodes, they can aid GNNs in implicitly learning node positions \cite{cui2022positional}.